akrantz01/resume/main.typ

   )
 )

-#section("Experience")
-#{
-  set block(above: 0.7em, below: 1em)
-  grid(
-    columns: (80%, 20%),
-    align(left)[
-      *Sanctuary AI*, _Systems Integration Intern_ \
-      #list(
+#experience(
+  (
+    company: "Sanctuary AI",
+    title: "Systems Integration Intern",
+    start: datetime(year: 2023, month: 9, day: 1),
+    end: datetime(year: 2023, month: 12, day: 31),
+    location: "Vancouver, BC, Canada",
+    highlights: (
-        "Declaratively created a collection of continuous deployment pipelines on AWS to deploy two services across multiple accounts, ensuring the separation of environments using AWS CDK and CodePipelines.", "Removed all usages of static AWS credentials in favor of assume role credentials to increase security.", "Reduced the size of a service's container by 85% and sped up its startup time by 100 times.", )
+      "Declaratively created a collection of continuous deployment pipelines on AWS to deploy two services across multiple accounts, ensuring the separation of environments using AWS CDK and CodePipelines.", "Removed all usages of static AWS credentials in favor of assume role credentials to increase security.", "Reduced the size of a service's container by 85% and sped up its startup time by 100 times.", ),
-    ],
-    align(right)[
-      Sept - Dec 2023 \
-      _Vancouver, BC, Canada_
-    ],
+  ),
+  (
+    company: "Shopify",
+    title: "Payments Infrastructure, Backend Developer Intern",
+    start: datetime(year: 2023, month: 5, day: 1),
+    end: datetime(year: 2023, month: 8, day: 31),
+    location: "Vancouver, BC, Canada",
+    highlights: (
+      "Made a parameter optional across the service to reduce data duplication and streamline usage for clients.", "Assisted in preparing the service for scaling to Black Friday/Cyber Monday traffic spikes by performing load tests and validating and updating Grafana alerts.", "Prevented potential fines from NACHA by handling account errors in ACH return transaction processing.", ),
+  ),
+  (
+    company: "Shuttle",
+    title: "Open Source Contractor",
+    start: datetime(year: 2022, month: 10, day: 1),
+    end: datetime(year: 2023, month: 2, day: 28),
+    location: "Vancouver, BC, Canada",
+    highlights: (
+      "Discovered a vulnerability that allowed remote code execution and full database access via SQL injection.", "Designed and implemented a system that issues TLS certificates for custom domains using LetsEncrypt.", ),
+  ),
+  (
+    company: "Shopify",
+    title: "Shopify Fulfillment Network, Backend Developer Intern",
+    start: datetime(year: 2022, month: 5, day: 1),
+    end: datetime(year: 2022, month: 8, day: 31),
+    location: "Redwood City, CA, USA",
+    highlights: (
+      "Minimized shipping time for packages by selecting carriers based on historical performance data.", "Improved error handling for parcel carriers not supporting tracking created labels.", "Added strict typing to the codebase using Sorbet to improve developer experience and prevent errors.", ),
+  ),
+  (
+    company: "InfluxData",
+    title: "Software Engineering Intern",
+    start: datetime(year: 2021, month: 5, day: 1),
+    end: datetime(year: 2021, month: 9, day: 30),
+    location: "Redwood City, CA, USA",
+    highlights: (
+      "Maintained an open-source data acquisition tool called Telegraf written in Go.", "Implemented upwards of 25 bug fixes and features concerning Telegraf's interaction with databases, cloud services, and deployment solutions.", "Interacted with community developers to resolve issues and pull requests on GitHub.", ),
   )
-}
-#{
-  set block(above: 0.7em, below: 1em)
-  grid(
-    columns: (80%, 20%),
-    align(left)[
-      *Shopify*, _Payments Infrastructure, Backend Developer Intern_ \
-      #list(
-        "Made a parameter optional across the service to reduce data duplication and streamline usage for clients.", "Assisted in preparing the service for scaling to Black Friday/Cyber Monday traffic spikes by performing load tests and validating and updating Grafana alerts.", "Prevented potential fines from NACHA by handling account errors in ACH return transaction processing.", )
-    ],
-    align(right)[
-      May - Aug 2023 \
-      _Vancouver, BC, Canada_
-    ],
 )

-}
-#{
-  set block(above: 0.7em, below: 1em)
-  grid(
-    columns: (80%, 20%),
-    align(left)[
-      *Shuttle*, _Open Source Contractor_ \
-      #list(
-        "Discovered a vulnerability that allowed remote code execution and full database access via SQL injection.", "Designed and implemented a system that issues TLS certificates for custom domains using LetsEncrypt.", )
-    ],
-    align(right)[
-      Oct 2022 - Feb 2023 \
-      _Vancouver, BC, Canada_
-    ],
+#experience(
+  title: "Volunteering",
+  (
+    company: "WaffleHacks",
+    title: "Director of Technology",
+    start: datetime(year: 2021, month: 2, day: 1),
+    location: "Remote US & Canada",
+    highlights: (
+      "Developed and deployed a custom application portal using Python and TypeScript that was utilized by 1000s of participants over 4 events.", "Leveraged OpenTelemetry for distributed tracing to reduce P99 latency by 250ms and detect issues and service disruptions via configured alerting.", "Coordinated a team of 4 developers to build an application portal, Discord bot, and website.", ),
   )
-}
-#{
-  set block(above: 0.7em, below: 1em)
-  grid(
-    columns: (80%, 20%),
-    align(left)[
-      *Shopify*, _Shopify Fulfillment Network, Backend Developer Intern_ \
-      #list(
-        "Minimized shipping time for packages by selecting carriers based on historical performance data.", "Improved error handling for parcel carriers not supporting tracking created labels.", "Added strict typing to the codebase using Sorbet to improve developer experience and prevent errors.", )
-    ],
-    align(right)[
-      May - Aug 2022 \
-      _Redwood City, CA, USA_
-    ],
 )
-}
-#{
-  set block(above: 0.7em, below: 1em)
-  grid(
-    columns: (80%, 20%),
-    align(left)[
-      *InfluxData*, _Software Engineering Intern_ \
-      #list(
-        "Maintained an open-source data acquisition tool called Telegraf written in Go.", "Implemented upwards of 25 bug fixes and features concerning Telegraf's interaction with databases, cloud services, and deployment solutions.", "Interacted with community developers to resolve issues and pull requests on GitHub.", )
-    ],
-    align(right)[
-      May - Sept 2021 \
-      _Redwood City, CA, USA_
-    ],
-  )
-}

-#section("Volunteering")
-#{
-  set block(above: 0.7em, below: 1em)
-  grid(
-    columns: (3fr, 1fr),
-    align(left)[
-      *WaffleHacks*, _Director of Technology_ \
-      #list(
-        "Developed and deployed a custom application portal using Python and TypeScript that was utilized by 1000s of participants over 4 events.", "Leveraged OpenTelemetry for distributed tracing to reduce P99 latency by 250ms and detect issues and service disruptions via configured alerting.", "Coordinated a team of 4 developers to build an application portal, Discord bot, and website.", )
-    ],
-    align(right)[
-      Feb 2021 - present \
-      _Remote US & Canada_
-    ],
-  )
-}

 #section("Projects")
 #{